 After all, your health or other life factors may have changed in the past year.
-Medicare Open Enrollment gives you the opportunity to make sure your plan will fit your needs in the coming year.
+Medicare’s annual enrollment period gives you the opportunity to make sure your plan will fit your needs in the coming year.

-Or if you’ve been considering switching from Original Medicare (Parts A and B) to a Medicare Advantage Plan (an all-in-one alternative to Original Medicare), or vice versa, Medicare Open Enrollment is a chance to do so.
+Or if you’ve been considering switching from Original Medicare (Parts A and B) to a Medicare Advantage Plan (an all-in-one alternative to Original Medicare), or vice versa, this is your chance to do so.

-To help you assess your needs and options, here are some of the most common questions older adults have about Medicare in general and Medicare Open Enrollment specifically.
+To help you assess your needs and options, here are some of the most common questions older adults have about Medicare in general and Medicare’s annual open enrollment period specifically.

-Question #1: Why Should I Care About Open Enrollment?
+Question #1: Why Should I Care About the Annual Enrollment Period?

 There are two big reasons.
 One, your health may have changed since last year, so you may need more or less coverage.
 Two, your Medicare Advantage Plan (Part C) or Medicare Prescription Drug Plan (Part D) may be changing, or you may have different options available now than when you initially enrolled in Medicare.